henriquebap/Lampro-web/README.md

 # Lampro-web
-I start to make this in beginning of the year
+I started make this in beginning of the year.